marcellodesales/vionix/README.md

 # devsecops-platform-github-workflows

 A collection of workflows to be used in Github Actions to build and deploy Docker Images that are scanned by SecEng Scanners and Tools.
+In addition, there is also support to multiple kinds of CI/CD to support various systems:

+* Dockerized Applications (apps, clis, etc)
+* IaaS: Deployment of Cloud Assets using Terraform
+* CaaS and FaaS: Deployment of Kubernetes KNative assets similar to AWS Fargate and AWS Lambda
+  * Support for Raw K-Native Objects
+  * Support for Direktiv Workflows
+* PaaS and SaaS: Deployment of specific Kubernetes Deployment and Services
+  * Support for ArgoCD
+  * Using Helm and Kustomization

-# DevSecOps Workflow for Dockerized Apps
+# DevSecOps CloudNative Workflows and Containerized Steps

-* Implemented as a Github Actions Workflow
+* Implemented as a reusable Github Actions Workflows
 * Builds a Dockerized application using BuildX and Docker Caches
 * Deploys the built Docker Image to the specified Viasat Artifactory Docker Registry
 * Scans the built Docker Image using Prisma  and provides summaries and links about the Scan result